Excitons and trions in WSSe monolayers

 The assignment of the lower-in-energy features, labelled T, T$^\textrm{I}$ and T$^\textrm{D}_{\textrm{E}"(\Gamma)}$ in Fig.~\ref{fig:power}(a), requires a more detailed analysis.
-The T line can be ascribed to the negatively charged exciton (negative trion) according to the following evidence: (i) the energy separation between the X and T lines is of 32~meV, which is very close to the corresponding separation between the neutral exciton and the negative trion reported in the WSe$_2$ (32~meV)~\cite{Liu2020,He2020} and WS$_2$ MLs (34~meV)~\cite{Vaclavkova2018,Zinkiewicz2020}; (ii) the T emission line can be observed up to room temperature (see ESI for details), which is typical of the negative trion lines in W-based MLs;~\cite{Arora2015,Molas2017,Vaclavkova2018} (iii) the sign of free carriers can be revealed indirectly due to the apparent double structure of the T lines at the highest magnetic fields, as discussed later (see Fig.~\ref{fig:Far}(a)), which is a signature of negatively charged excitons in WSe$_2$ and WS$_2$ MLs.~\cite{Liu2020, He2015, Vaclavkova2018, Zinkiewicz2021} The assignment of the T$^\textrm{I}$ and T$^\textrm{D}_{\textrm{E}"(\Gamma)}$ lines to the correspondingly intervalley momentum-forbidden negative dark trion and the phonon replica of the intravalley spin-forbidden dark trion, requires the use of external magnetic fields applied in different configurations with respect to the ML plane (parallel or perpendicular), which is discussed below.
+The T line can be ascribed to the negatively charged exciton (negative trion) according to the following evidence: (i) the energy separation between the X and T lines is of 32~meV, which is very close to the corresponding separation between the neutral exciton and the negative trion reported in the WSe$_2$ (32~meV)~\cite{Liu2020,He2020} and WS$_2$ MLs (34~meV)~\cite{Vaclavkova2018,Zinkiewicz2020}; (ii) the T emission line can be observed up to room temperature (see SI for details), which is typical of the negative trion lines in W-based MLs~\cite{Arora2015,Molas2017,Vaclavkova2018}; (iii) the sign of free carriers can be revealed indirectly due to the apparent double structure of the T lines at the highest magnetic fields, as discussed later (see Fig.~\ref{fig:Far}(a)), which is a signature of negatively charged excitons in WSe$_2$ and WS$_2$ MLs~\cite{Liu2020, He2015, Vaclavkova2018, Zinkiewicz2021}.
+The assignment of the T$^\textrm{I}$ and T$^\textrm{D}_{\textrm{E}"(\Gamma)}$ lines to the correspondingly intervalley momentum-forbidden negative dark trion and the phonon replica of the intravalley spin-forbidden dark trion, requires the use of external magnetic fields applied in different configurations with respect to the ML plane (parallel or perpendicular), which is discussed below.
 To confirm the origin of the aforementioned emission lines, we investigated their intensity evolution as a function of the excitation power.